Forward-swept wing

-A forward-swept wing or reverse-swept wing is an aircraft wing configuration in which the quarter-chord line of the wing has a forward sweep.
+A forward-swept wing or reverse-swept wing is an aircraft wing configuration in which the quarter chord line of the wing, from root to tip, has a forward sweep.
 Typically, the leading edge also sweeps forward.
-Aircraft with forward-swept are more maneuverable, due to being able to safely sustain higher attack angles.
-However, they are harder to fly.
+Forward-swept wings allow aircraft to safely sustain higher attack angles, making them more maneuverable, but introduce other aerodynamic instabilities.

+Research into forward-swept wings began in the early 20th century, continuing after World War II in a limited capacity.

 Characteristics

-The forward-swept configuration has a number of characteristics which increase as the angle of sweep increases.
+The forward-swept wing configuration has a number of characteristics which increase as the sweep angle increases.